 If you’ve ever spent time in a Bed, Bath & Beyond or Home Goods store, however, you know there are a boatload of pillows out there—and some can be surprisingly expensive.
 Who knew those fluffy things could cost so much?!

-“There’s a lot of factors that come into play with a favored pillow, but really there is no ‘perfect’ pillow,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist at Banner – University Sleep Disorders Center.
+“There’s a lot of factors that come into play with a favored pillow, but really there is no ‘perfect’ pillow,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist with Banner Brain & Spine.
 “Don’t buy into the hype of some companies that claim their products are amazing.
 Sleep and sleep products are highly marketed and advertised.
 It really comes down to personal preference and what is right for you.”

 To help cut through the fluff, Dr. Lee-Iannotti breaks down the four things you’ll want to consider when finding a pillow that is right for you.
 They are: